 Lightly fry the remainder of the pork pieces along with the fat and pork liver.

 Once cool, dice all the pork liver, pork meat and fat into small pieces and set aside.

 Now it’s time to work those fingers by cleaning the garlic and ginger.

 Mince and fry the ginger, garlic and a few chillies for the sorpotel.

 Add the diced pork to the garlic and ginger mix, and continue to cook.

 Add our special East Indian bottle masala to pork meat and continue stirring.

+Now add some vinegar in according to taste.
 Doesn’t it look amazing?
 Even if I do say so myself. 😉

 A bit more time on the fire, and finally, the sorpotel aka sarpotel is ready.